 Reading Susan Sontag’s On Photography was what made me want to study art.
 I found a copy on a bench outside the Boy Scout of Canada’s headquarters on Toronto’s Bloor Street.
 It was after hours and no one else was around so I took it.

 I read that silver-covered paperback in the next few days and it felt like a truck just hit me.
-My dad was a photographer in Aleppo before be immigrated with all of us to Toronto, I took classes as soon as I could, and I’ve been making images ever since.
+My dad was a photographer in Aleppo before we immigrated to Toronto, and soon enough I was taking classes driven by the added urgency I found in the words of Sontag, and I’ve been making images ever since.

 I exhibited my koan watercolors as part of the Word Up! exhibition at the C24 gallery in New York, which was co-curated by David Terry and Sharon Louden.
 Inspired by the world around me and words and phrases that I can’t get our of my head.
 They’re often created while I’m on planes, trains, and other transient spaces, like hotel rooms or cafés.

 I created an art review in GIF format.
 I like to think of my GIFs as sparklers or butterflies, fluttering across your screen.
 I’ve used ballerinas, On Kawara, Marcel Duchamp, La Pocha Nostra, William-Adolphe Bouguereau, Paolo Veronese, reality tv, auctioneers, and many other things as muses for some of my favorites.
 I’ve already created various editorial art works for Hyperallergic, particularly for the recurring Videodrome series (1, 2, 3) and our annual commissioned Season’s Greetings gif series.